Month of December 2003

 It should be noted that the stuff to remove fixups and trace tables has been disabled temporarily, until I find out why it's breaking things.
 Due to this and probably other reasons too, the dynamic space usage is around 47Mb, and the core is a quite rotund 92Mb.
 Yum.

 The gencgc cleanups alluded to were the removal of most of the special-casing for large objects.
-There is now only one criterion for whether an object is handled as a large object, which is that its size exceeds large_object_size.
+There is now only one criterion for whether an object is handled as a large object, which is that its size exceeds largeobjectsize.
 If so, it will be allocated in its own region, which will not share any pages with any other region.
-It no longer matters whether you call gc_alloc_large or gc_quick_alloc_large; the same thing happens in either case.
+It no longer matters whether you call gcalloclarge or gcquickalloc_large; the same thing happens in either case.

 It's far too close to Christmas to commit any of this right now (wait for after 0.8.7) but before I do I'd like to find out whether the gencgc policy changes (and the fragmentation bug fix they make possible) have any effect on their own, or if this speedup is all due to the static space now only being 1456 bytes long.

-X-Spam-Report: Spam Filtering performed by sourceforge.net
+X-Spam-Report: Spam Filtering performed by sourceforge.net#

 X-Spam-Report: Spam Filtering performed by sourceforge.net.